tustin2121/James_Somerton_Transcripts/_videos/4YWslnyUxcs.md

 <compare>
 <james {% include timecode %}>

-In 2006, we got *Running with Scissors*.
+<span visual=none on="?" off="?">In 2006, we got *Running with Scissors*.
 Based on the best-selling book of the same name, producers were hoping for a *big* return.
-Sadly, it was a terribly made movie and it bombed.
-Producers and executives didn't see a bad movie that lost money though, they saw a *gay* movie that lost money.
+Sadly, it was a terribly made movie and it bombed.</span> Producers and executives didn't see a bad movie that lost money though, they saw a *gay* movie that lost money.

-In 2009, *Milk* won two Oscars, but failed to turn a profit.
+<span visual=none on="?" off="?">In 2009, *Milk* won two Oscars, but failed to turn a profit.</span>

 </james>
 <comment {% include commenter for=tobi %}>